 Jane Welsh, OALA, FCSLA, Appointed New Chair of CSLA's Committee on Climate Change

-At a recent Board meeting, the CSLA appointed Jane Welsh as chair of the Committee on Climate Change and thanked Colleen Mercer Clarke for her six years of leadership chairing the committee.
+At the June 2020 Board meeting, the CSLA appointed Jane Welsh as chair of the Committee on Climate Change and thanked Colleen Mercer Clarke for her six years of leadership chairing the committee.

 According to Jane: "The practice of landscape architecture is rooted in a highly developed understanding of natural systems – which is why it is so important for our profession to overtly engage in tackling adaptation and mitigation of our changing climate.
 I am constantly amazed at the outstanding thinking and design solutions that Canadian landscape architects provide at so many different scales.
 I am incredibly excited to be taking over this role from the very talented and respected Colleen Mercer Clarke.
 Going forward, I envision that the Committee on Climate Adaptation will marshal some of our considerable collective talent to articulate and advance positions and solutions to the climate crisis.
 Stay tuned."